Dive Tatapouri is the perfect destination for your next school trip or educational tour.

-This is the smallest penguin in the world, growing up to just 25 cm tall and weighing up to 1 kg.
-These small penguins visit Dive Tatapouri during their mating season and can be seen as night is falling coming and going to the sea to feed their chicks.
-Cats, dogs and rats are their main predators at Tatapouri Bay and a project to protect the Little Blue Penguin is being developed to increase their chances in our waters.
+This is the smallest penguin in the world, growing at just 25 cm tall and weighing up to 1 kg.
+These small penguins visit Dive Tatapouri during their mating season and can be seen as night is falling, coming and going to the sea to feed their chicks.
+Cats, dogs, and rats are their main predators at Tatapouri Bay, and a project to protect the Little Blue Penguin is being developed to increase their chances in our waters.

 Mako Sharks (Isurus Oxyrinchus)